bdelangh/sap-hana/PoC/README.md

 Please freel free to reach out to our team at ![image](http://safemail.justlikeed.net/e/3149a6fc0a17ff3863440aa38a16501b.png).

+## Process
+The Terraform single_node_hana calls the following Terraform modules:
+- create_hdb_node
+- generic_vm_and_disk_creation
+- generic_nic_and_pip
+- playbook_exection

+The Terraform ´´´playbook_exection´´´ module hands over to Ansible.
+The output of this modules is the shell commands used to call ansible.

 ## Test
 Test Script for ansible in PoC\ansible\single_node_test.yml Command to execute : see single_node_test.cmd.

 Note :
 - you can use the testHosts os ansible inventory
 - Actual program uses a dynamic inventory using script azure_rm.py